-As opposed to discrete manufacturing, where distinct products are produced, process manufacturing creates batches of goods that need to be divided by units of measure, such as barrels or bottles.
-Another important characteristic of process manufacturing is that the ingredients and raw materials used in the manufacturing process are transformed through chemical reactions and cannot be reused, unlike the parts and components used in discrete manufacturing.
+As opposed to discrete manufacturing, where distinct products are produced, process manufacturing creates batches of goods that need to be divided into units such as barrels or bottles.
+The ingredients and raw materials used in the manufacturing process are transformed through chemical reactions.
+This means they can’t be reused, unlike the parts and components used in discrete manufacturing.

-As we will describe in detail below, these unique characteristics of process manufacturing make it difficult to manage.
-First of all, the fact that the production process cannot be reversed forces process manufacturers to be more careful when defining product recipes and planning operations.
-Another important challenge comes with product delivery, as most finished products delivered by process manufacturers have the potential to have a negative impact on the health and safety of consumers, as well as employees.
+These unique characteristics of process manufacturing make it difficult to manage.
+First, the fact that the production process cannot be reversed forces process manufacturers to be more careful when planning product recipes and operations.
+Product delivery can also present a difficult challenge for process manufacturers as their finished products have a greater potential to impact the health of both consumers and employees.

 1. Quality Management

 One of the most important aspects to account for when selecting process manufacturing software is the quality management capabilities that the vendor offers.
 Yes, producing an item in an efficient and optimized manner is important, but the point is moot if it doesn’t adhere to important governmental regulations and industry standards.
 Because process manufacturers have a unique and significant need to meet regulations, it’s essential that the ERP or manufacturing software that you go with supports these endeavors.

 Additionally, because many manufacturing companies have global operations or sell their products to international customers, it’s helpful for a program to support laws and regulations from various geographical areas.
 This can help you avoid legal issues such as product recalls, which occur when an industry or safety standard gets overlooked.